An update on visiting at Ashford and St Peter’s Hospitals

 If you are unhappy with your sleeping area or bathroom facilities from a privacy and dignity point of view please speak with the Ward Manager or Matron.

 ▶ Patient meals

 Information about meal times is available in the “Welcome to your Ward” leaflet, which you will be given on admission.
-Our daily menus are available by clicking here.
+Our daily menus are available on our patient meals page.